-The second section of this major focuses on the structure, elements, and history of our consideration and the six major instruments of national power –diplomacy, military, economy/commerce, law enforcement, covert action, and homeland security – used to protect and promote our national security.
+The second section of this major focuses on the structure, elements, and history of our consideration and the six major instruments of national power: diplomacy, information, military, economic, finance, intelligence and law enforcement – used to protect and promote our national security.
 The curriculum also applies these elements to the issues of international security and globalization that our majors will face upon graduation.

 Students obtaining the Government & National Security degree may choose between two concentrations: the Intelligence & Security Studies concentration and the Politics & Government concentration.
 The Intelligence & Security Studies concentration is designed for students contemplating jobs in the military, the intelligence community, or foreign affairs.
 The Politics & Government concentration is designed for students contemplating careers in law, in electoral politics, or in the broader public sector.

 What You Can Expect From Your TU Government & National Security Degree:

 Core Curriculum of the School of Criminal Justice & Social Sciences 12 hours

 This is a sample course sequence to illustrate course offerings for this major.
 Consult the official Academic Bulletin for detailed registration and advising information.